 Our team continues to collaborate with health professionals of United Christian Hospital and Tuen Mun Hospital with regard to South Asians health needs.

-Our website is linked with Hong Kong Department of Health (www.health-southasian.hk).
-Internship opportunities are provided to students from City University and Chinese University of Hong Kong.
+Our website is revamped and is made more user-friendly www.ucn-emhealth.org is linked with Hong Kong Department of Health Internship opportunities are provided to students from City University and Chinese University of Hong Kong.

-South Asian Health Support programme descriptive report for 2014/15
+South Asian Health Support programme descriptive report for 2016/17